opensci/blog.opensci.info/_posts/2014-05-09-PLoS-ALM-Charts-Google-Fusion-Tables.md

 uuid: 8c6563f5-7230-4a97-b888-7a1536b5b746
 published: true
 comments: true
 ---

-*Display charts of PLoS Article Level Metrics data with Google Fusion Tables and Google Charts*
+*Learn to visualize Article Level Metrics data using Google Fusion Tables and Google Charts*

 All articles published by the Public Library of Science have [Article Level Metrics][plosalmdata] collected.
-These metrics include citation counts, web views, and online bookmarks, and can be accessed through the PLoS [ALM API][almapi].
-In addition, the metrics can be downloaded in bulk through a [CSV file][bulkcsv].
+These metrics include citation counts, web views, online bookmarks, and more.
+The metrics are available through the [PLoS ALM API][almapi] and in a [bulk CSV file][bulkcsv] (2014-03-10 as of now).

-The bulk CSV data can then be uploaded to Google Fusion Tables, a free data hosting service that allows online browsing, filtering, and SQL-like queries through [their API][gftapi].
-The Javascript [Google Charts][gcharts] library integrates tightly with the Fusion Tables API to visualize the query results in a web browser.
+The CSV data can be uploaded to Google Fusion Tables, a free data hosting service that allows web-based browsing, filtering, and aggregation.
+The [Fusion Tables API][gftapi] supports SQL-like queries and integrates tightly with the Javascript [Google Charts][gcharts] library allowing visualization of query results in a web browser.

 [plosalm]: http://article-level-metrics.plos.org/
 [plosalmdata]: http://article-level-metrics.plos.org/plos-alm-data/